Curecoin (CURE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Curecoin Historical Price

-According to the latest data gathered on Curecoin live price page, the current price of Curecoin is 0.00952605USD.
-The circulating supply of Curecoin(CURE) is 31.31M CURE , giving it a market capitalization of $298.27K.
+According to the latest data gathered on Curecoin live price page, the current price of Curecoin is 0.01593571USD.
+The circulating supply of Curecoin(CURE) is 31.32M CURE , giving it a market capitalization of $499.07K.

 - 24-hour0.00%$ --$ --$ --